 - Statement of purpose that includes a description of professional goals and a rationale for how the Ph.D. program will further the student's career objectives.

 - A current resume that includes, as a minimum, all academic programs, completed an employment history, and any professional certifications or other significant achievements and honors.

 - Applicants whose submitted application packages merit closer consideration may be asked to participate in an interview and/or submit additional information before a final decision is reached concerning their acceptance.

-Acceptance decisions will be made, subject to budgetary constraints, first within the College of Business Administration and ultimately at the College of Graduate Studies.
+Acceptance decisions will be made, subject to budgetary constraints, first within the College of Business and ultimately at the College of Graduate Studies.
 After reviewing application materials, the Program Director may accept applicants who meet all of the following conditions:

 - Successfully completed BBA or MBA from an AACSB-accredited program; a MBA is strongly preferred

 - Scored at least a 550 on the GMAT or for exceptional cases where the GRE will be considered, the score must be above a 1200

 - If English is not the applicant's native language, scored above 80 on TOEFL

 The Program Director will submit all remaining applications, along with his/her recommendations, to the PhD Advisory Committee for their decision.
 Once a decision has been made within the College of Business, the Program Director will forward all applications to the College of Graduate Studies for final disposition.